KitasanYuu/RSI-Hanger-Button/README.md

 It is not clear whether the use of the plugin violates the ToS.
 You use the plugin voluntarily, and any losses caused by the use of the plugin are borne by you.

 ### Security
-All codes of this plugin are run in your own browser sandbox and no data will be uploaded.
+All codes of this extension are run in your own browser sandbox and no data will be uploaded.

 ### LICENSE